The council has introduced shared bins, where appropriate, in some areas of Newcastle that have back lane waste and recycling collections.

 Please take textiles to charities or clothing banks.

-Will the council clean out the communal bins?
+Will the council clean out the bins?

-No. There are already communal bins in flats and other areas across the city and this is not a service that is offered.
+No. There are already shared bins in flats and other areas across the city and this is not a service that is offered.
 Waste placed in the general bins should be bagged and tied so should not cause any odour or hygiene issues.
 Items for recycling should be rinsed and squashed before being put in the recycling bins so should not cause problems.
 The only exception is used batteries that should be bagged before being placed in the recycling bin.

-You will be advised about this in the letter you will receive before your communal bins arrive.
+You will be advised about this in the letter you will receive before your bins arrive.
 We will ask you to leave your bins and caddy out in the lane and these will be collected, cleaned and reused elsewhere where possible.

 I pay for you to collect my garden waste from my brown bin.
 Will I still need this service?

 Yes, this service is separate.
-Collections won't be affected by communal bins and we will continue to request that people return their brown bins to their property following collection.
+Collections won't be affected by shared bins and we will continue to request that people return their brown bins to their property following collection.
 For more information visit our garden waste webpage.

 There are shops and commercial premises nearby that use our blue and green bins - what will be done about this?